tvarovski/MutationLoadAssess/README.md

    -O $OUTPUT_VCF
 ```

-HaplotypeCaller doesn't have a functionality of filtering variants from a matched normal like Mutect2 does therefore I will be writing custom python code to resolve this.
+HaplotypeCaller doesn't have the functionality of filtering variants from a matched normal as Mutect2 does therefore I will be writing custom python code to resolve this.
 Additionally, HaplotypeCaller's output (GVCF) is different from Mutect2 (VCF), so I need to find out how to use the GVCF format and how to call/filter variants based on this output file.

 ### Varscan2
 This program is somewhat problematic.
-It requires a use of `samtools mpileup` to create a mpileup file.
+It requires the use of `samtools mpileup` to create a mpileup file.
 This step takes a really long time and creates enormous in size files...
-Next these file need to be piped into varscan's `mpileup2snp` for variant calling.
+Next, these files need to be piped into Varscan's `mpileup2snp` for variant calling.
 I have not been able to perform this step yet.

 ## Intersecting Caller Common Variants And Removing Known SNPs
-Only common variants between all callers need to be taken into account and filtered based on the various quality metrics.
-To do that I decided to write my own program as I didn't see anything that would satisfy the needs of this project.
+Only common variants between all callers were taken into an account and filtered based on the various quality metrics.
+To do that I decided to write my program as I didn't find anything else that would satisfy the needs of this project.
-Next I took the resulting tables and removed variants that matched positions of known SNPs in dbSNPs ([version 138](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_summary.cgi?view+summary=view+summary&build_id=138)).
-The resulting dataset was used for the further analysis.
+Next, I took the resulting tables and removed variants that matched positions of known SNPs in dbSNPs ([version 138](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_summary.cgi?view+summary=view+summary&build_id=138)).
+The resulting dataset was used for further analysis.

 The first step is to standardize all of the outputs from the callers into a simple table.
-To make all of the filtering I am using a [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) library for python.
+To make all of the filterings I am using a [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) library for python.
 The code is available in the repository-attached [Jupyter Notebook file](https://github.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-tvarovski/blob/main/code/data_parser.ipynb).

 ### Dealing With [Variant Call Format](https://en.wikipedia.org/wiki/Variant_Call_Format) (VCF) Files
-The outputs of the above variatnt calling programs are in a VCF format, format that is quite difficult to work with as the columns are not always of a standard input.
+The outputs of the above variant calling programs are in a VCF format, a format that is quite difficult to work with as the columns are not always of standard input.
 Therefore, I want to convert the VCF files into a CSV file that will be much easier to use during the filtering.
 To do that I've found a relevant python library with bioinformatics tools called `scikit-allel` that seems to be able to convert VCF files to CSV format.
-To aquire the library on a linux machine alongside with all of the required dependencies for full functionality type:
+To acquire the library on a Linux machine alongside all of the required dependencies for full functionality type:
 ```bash
 $ pip install scikit-allel[full]
 ```